Shamima Rahman: Early life and education

 In the late 1980s, Rahman trained in medicine at the University of Oxford, England.
 While pursuing her undergraduate degree, she worked in a Haemophilia centre laboratory which introduced her to the prospect of medical research.
-At that time, her focus was more on becoming a hands-on doctor rather than studying for a doctorate degree.
 She was awarded the 1985 Martin Wronker Prize for Medicine for her performance in pre-clinical medicine.

-After qualifying as a doctor in 1988, she worked as a house officer for 120 hours a week, spending alternate nights on call, for a stipend of £9,000.
+After qualifying as a doctor in 1988, she worked as a house officer for 120 hours a week, spending alternate nights on call.
 She later trained in paediatrics at the Royal Hospital for Sick Children, Edinburgh and Great Ormond Street Hospital (GOSH), London.
 While at Great Ormond Street, she was awarded a scholarship by the Royal Children's Hospital Research Foundation to spend a year at the Murdoch Institute in Melbourne, Australia.

 Rahman returned to England in 1994 and completed her paediatric training at the John Radcliffe Hospital, Oxfordshire before joining the Medical Research Council clinical training fellowship at the UCL Great Ormond Street Institute of Child Health (UCL ICH), London to undertake a PhD in molecular medicine.
 She studied the molecular basis of cytochrome c oxidase deficiency in childhood under the expert supervision of James Leonard and Anthony Schapira.
 She also received additional funding for her doctoral thesis work from Children Living with Inherited Metabolic Diseases (formerly known as Research Trust for Metabolic Diseases in Children).

 In 2000, during a Clinical Lectureship at the UCL ICH, Rahman completed her specialist training in paediatric metabolic medicine, and founded the Mitochondrial Research Group for improved diagnosis and management of mitochondrial and metabolic diseases presenting in children.
 In 2006, she was awarded a Department of Health (DH)-Higher Education Funding Council for England (HEFCE) Best Research for Best Health Clinical Senior Lectureship.
 She was subsequently promoted to reader at UCL ICH and then professor in 2014.
 She was selected for two fellowships at the Royal College of Paediatrics and Child Health and Royal College of Physicians in 2008 and 2011 respectively.